Sag Harbor, New York: Entertainment

 Since 1915, four movie theaters have operated at 90 Main Street.
 They were George's Theatre, The Elite, Glynne's Sag Harbor Theatre, and the Sag Harbor Theatre.
 The latter was known for its art deco neon sign that read "Sag Harbor."
 The theatre changed its name to the Sag Harbor Cinema in 1978.
 On December 16, 2016, a fire broke out and destroyed the cinema.
 The cinema was rebuilt by the non-profit Sag Harbor Partnership, opening again in 2021.

 Alan Alda's 1986 film Sweet Liberty was shot in Sag Harbor.

-In 1991, The Bay Street Theater was founded by Sybil Christopher, Emma Walton Hamilton and Stephen Hamilton.
-It is in a building on Long Wharf and operates year-round.
+The Bay Street Theater was founded in 1991 by Sybil Christopher, Emma Walton Hamilton and Stephen Hamilton in a building on Long Wharf.
+The theater operates year-round.

 Sag Harbor is the home of actress Julie Andrews.

 Education

 The school district for the village is Sag Harbor Union Free School District.
 The district includes both the Sag Harbor Elementary School and Pierson Middle-High School.

 Stella Maris Regional School a Catholic private school, was based in Sag Harbor but closed in 2011.
 In May 2016, voters in Sag Harbor approved the Sag Harbor Union Free School District's purchase of the Stella Maris Regional School property from the St. Andrew Roman Catholic Church for $3.3 million.
 The building now houses the district's pre-kindergarten program.